Moquo/EasyBonsai/README.md

 # EasyBonsai

-This program will make it easier to write code in bonsai-assemble (code will be translated back to bonsai), it supports features like "creating/naming" functions and value allocation without much effort.
+This program will make it easier to write code in bonsai-assembler (code will be translated back to bonsai), it supports features like "creating/naming" functions and value allocation without much effort.

 (BonsaiAssembler: https://bonsai.pinyto.de/assembler/)